zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 Ultimately, we'll need to know two things: 1) Where is it decided whether we're in the case with `_Await` or without `_Await`?
 2) Where does it make a difference &mdash; where do the productions for `Something_Await` and `Something` (without `_Await`) diverge?

+### `_Await` or no `_Await`?

 Let's tackle question 1 first.
-It's somewhat easy to guess it makes a difference in async functions.
+It's somewhat easy to guess that non-async functions and async functions differ in whether we pick the parameter `_Await` for the function body or not.
 Reading the rules for async function declarations, we find this:

 > `AsyncFunctionBody :`
 > <code>FunctionBody<sub>[~Yield, +Await]</sub></code>